 Free Settler or Felon

-Samuel Henry Rapsey opened the Golden Lion Inn in premises in Bank Street, East Maitland, opposite the sale yards and formerly kept by Sergeant Lee on 1st July 1848.
+Samuel Henry Rapsey opened the Golden Lion Inn in premises in Bank Street, East Maitland, opposite the sale yards and formerly kept by Sergeant Lee, on 1st July 1848.
 (This was the Blue Bell Inn formerly the Cottage of Content).

-Samuel Henry Rapsey died on 28th February 1849 aged 47.
+Samuel Henry Rapsey died on 28th February 1849 aged 47 and his wife re-married to Thomas Thorne in that same year

-Sarah Rapsey
+Eliza Rapsey

 In October 1849 a publican's licence for the Red Lion Inn was transferred from Eliza Rapsey to her husband Thomas Thorne.
 By November Thomas Thorne was advertising 'Splendid' household furniture, gig, horse, harness and dray to be sold by auction as he was retiring from business and departing from the District.